rileywoods0/threads/testing/README.md

 # Threads Extension Test Harness

-Use this folder as a throwaway workspace inside the VS Code Extension Development Host to verify that the Threads extension and backend talk to each other end‑to‑end.
+Use this folder as a throwaway workspace inside the VS Code Extension Development Host to verify that the Threads extension and backend talk to each other end-to-end.

 ## Prereqs
 - Backend running from repo root: `uvicorn backend.main:app --reload --host 0.0.0.0 --port 8000`